chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

+ - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
+    - TODO: create a function to generate paths from a root location
+    - DONE: define new "TODO"s : (TRACING, OPTIMIZE and CURRENT)
+    - TODO: Move the "info" log outputs to the parameters
+    - TODO: Allow the user to provide the names for the locations where the information will be stored
+    - TODO: trace the pipings of the output / log locations
+    - TODO: remap the pipings of the output / log location

- - TODO: [PLANNED] implement the neo4j edge weight transfer into Laplacian
+ - TODO: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
     - TODO: trace the weights injection
     - TODO: define the weighting rules for neo4j
     - DONE: enable neo4j remote debugging on the lpdpc4.epfl.ch

- - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
-    - TODO: Move the "info" log outputs to the parameters
+    - TODO: change the neo4j password on lpdpc4.epfl.ch
-    - TODO: Allow the user to provide the names for the locations where the informatio will be stored
+    - TODO: add the meta-information for loading (eg organ, context, ...)

  - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
     - Take the background list into account